JP01/RTOneWeekend/README.md

 ## Standard MSVC Release optimization
 Visual Studio can create a 'release' build which provides some standard optimizations.
-This brought the final image render time to around ~50s
+This brought the final image render time to around ~50s.

+## Other optimizations
+There are other optimizations we can do.
+I'll update as I work my way through.